Crepes Without Milk (Dairy Free | Vegan Recipe)

 Ingredients

-• 400 ml almond milk (at room temperature (substitute: soy milk, oat milk or water))
+• 400 ml dairy free milk (at room temperature (almond milk, soy milk, oat milk or water))

 • 25 g dairy-free butter (melted and cooled to room temperature (substitute: melted coconut oil))